 There are also other street types: transversals etc. but I don’t understand them at all yet so won’t confuse you with those.
 Just look alive and you’ll get the hang of the city quite fast.

-16. Get a civica card to save time and money
+16. Get a Civica card to save time and money getting around

-This little green card can save you time and money on the metro and busses if you’re going to be in Medellin for awhile.
-For me, the main draw is saving time as the lines to buy tickets one the metro can be quite long during busy times (automated machines haven’t quite made their way into the metro stations yet).
+This little green card can save you time and money on the metro and busses if you’re going to be in Medellin for a while.
+For me, the main draw is saving time as the lines to buy tickets on the metro can be quite long during busy times (automated machines haven’t quite made their way into the metro stations as of this writing).
 Check out this quick and easy guide to the two types of Civica cards you can get.

 17. Getting from the airport to Medellin

-If they try to get you to pay something else, try something along the lines of: “No. Es setenta mil.
-Mis amigos viven en Medellin y me dijeron que son setenta mil.
+If they try to get you to pay something else, try something along the lines of: “No. Es ochenta mil.
+Mis amigos viven en Medellin y me dijeron que cuesta ochenta mil.
 Precio fijo.”
-(No. It’s $70.000.
-My friends live in Medellin and told me it’s $70.000.
+(No. It’s 80.000.
+My friends live in Medellin and told me it’s 80.000.
 Fixed price.).
 Prices can and do change so I recommend quickly checking this article for the latest prices.

 Traveling to Medellin in Colombia: random things to know